bakesaled/piq-interview/README.md

 ## Development Run

+1. Run `npm install` to install all the depenedencies.
-Run `npm run start:all` to run a Node server and an Angular client.
-Navigate to `http://localhost:4200/`.
+2. Run `npm run start:all` to run a Node server and an Angular client.
+3. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 #### Angular Client Only

-Run `npm start` for a dev server.
+Run `npm start` to run the Amgular app only.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 #### Node Server Only

-Run `npm run start:server` for a Node server.
+Run `npm run start:server` to run Node only.
 Navigate to `http://localhost:7000`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests